 Think about it, no dirt, no digging, no multiple trips to the store, no prolonged manual labor.
 It shows up at your house, you put it together, you add water, nutrients, and the seedlings and then you stand back an admire your badassery.

 Tower Gardens ALMOST take care of themselves

 Once you have it set up all you need to do is add water and nutrients from time to time.
 Maybe prune a plant when it tries to Little Shop of Horrors you (Because they will.
 They get HUGE!).
-The most crucial part you have to do though… eat the food.
+The most crucial part you have to do though… eat the food you grow.

 Sure, I like to go out there and baby mine a bit.
 I prune, add water/ nutrients, sing to it a little, and check for bugs.
 All in all, I spend about an hour a week with my FULL FREAKIN’ GARDEN.

 Basically anything except root vegetables.
 However, I’ve seen people even do THAT.
 Vining plants especially seem to looooove this thing.
 You can always grow flowers in it too if you wanted to!

 A Tower Garden is fun an interactive